 Actually, if you launched your blog without a monetization strategy, you were already late to the game.
 Stop panicking.
 I have a reason to say that.

 When you started blogging, you were passionate about the topic you chose.
 You did not consider blogging as a career path.
 Maybe you thought this could be of importance later down the line.
-But you never gave the blog the chance to be a business.
+But I don’t remember you giving the blog the chance to be a business.
 Or accorded it the same respect you would have accorded starting a business.

 Or maybe you went all out and hired a professional developer who set you back an extra two thousand dollars.